mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-As you probably noticed, presenter has an access to view, routing and interactor in a whole class scope.
-Moreover, it automagically cast them to appropriate interfaces defined in contract.
+As you probably noticed, Presenter has an access to View, Routing and Interactor in an entire class scope.
+Moreover, it automagically casts them to appropriate interfaces defined in contract.

-Note that I always use the optional view call - it's just easier to do it in a no-brainer way.
-As we often use thread switching in our streams, view can get detached from the presenter in the meanwhile.
+Note that I always use the optional view call - it's just easier to do in a no-brainer way.
+As we often use thread switching in our streams, View can sometimes get detached from the Presenter.
 Don't let Android Studio fool you using "unnecessary safe call" message!
-On the other hand, Interactor and Routing are tightly coupled with presenter, so there is no need to use safe calls on them in any situation.
+On the other hand, Interactor and Routing are tightly coupled with Presenter, so there is no need to use safe calls on them in any situation.

 Now let's focus on our app logic.
 Don't worry if you spot some methods that are new for you, they're described later in this post.
 Here's the code of our first stream: